Do You Need Full Coverage on a Financed Car?

 If the driver simply had liability coverage, the auto insurance company wouldn’t pay a penny toward the claim.
 However, with full coverage, the insurance company would cut the check directly to the lender to pay down the loan.

-Once the financed vehicle is paid in full, the driver can then opt to downgrade to liability coverage.
+Since full coverage is one of the auto loan insurance requirements, once the financed vehicle is paid in full, the driver can then opt to downgrade to liability coverage.
 However, each driver should evaluate their situation to determine if liability or full coverage is right for them.

 Ready to Save Money on Auto Insurance?